Fred Prejean: Early life and education

 Fred Prejean was a member and leader of a Southern University student group called Students United.
 In the fall semester of 1972, students led a campus protest and class boycott over concerns about equitable funding for the university, and a proposal to administratively merge Southern University and Louisiana State University to provide an appearance of integration.
 A court injunction was issued ordering five student leaders of the protest movement including Prejean to not come on campus.
 However, all of the leaders continued to go on campus.
 After about a week, law enforcement entered Prejean's home at three o'clock in the morning on November 16, 1972, and arrested him.

 Having learned of the early-morning arrest of Prejean and three other student leaders, a group of students went to the school administration building to ask the school president for help getting their classmates released.
-The campus protest were peaceful, but an anonymous caller allegedly then incorrectly reported to local law enforcement that the university president had been taken hostage.
+The campus protests were peaceful, but an anonymous caller allegedly then incorrectly reported to local law enforcement that the university president had been taken hostage.
 Law enforcement responded in force, some sent by Governor Edwin Edwards.
 Before Prejean was released on bail, two students, Denver Smith and Leonard Brown, were killed by law enforcement officers during a peaceful campus protest.
 These murders were never solved.
 Denver Smith and Leonard Brown both appear as cases that were opened under the Emmett Till Antilynching Act.
 According to a 2024 list of cases under the Till Act, the case remains open.

 Following the shootings, nine student protest leaders including Prejean were expelled from the university and banned from campus.
 Prejean chose to fight for his right to graduate.
 He took classes at Xavier University of Louisiana in New Orleans.
-In December 1974, a state judge lifted Prejean’s ban from campus allowing him to graduate from Southern.
+In December 1974, a state judge lifted Prejean's ban from campus, allowing him to graduate from Southern.